2023 IGU-CGE Conference, Oxford

 Geography Education for the Anthropocene

 Since the turn of the 21st century, the idea of the Anthropocene has become a ubiquitous term to denote in simplest terms, the dominance of human influence on Earth.
 The Anthropocene is a concept with diverse and contested meanings.
 The Anthropocene has profound implications for school geography across curriculum, pedagogy and its broader purpose, all of which are connected to the experiences, perspectives and futures of children and young people and their communities.
 The complexity and scale of the Anthropocene places significant demands on teachers of geography and teacher educators, whose research and practice is of critical importance to, and for, young people’s agency and well-being.
 Through young people globally, geography education has an important role to play in shaping the future and addressing the climate and ecological crises that have to date characterised the nature of the Anthropocene.
-We invite contributions exploring geography education for the Anthropocene, such as:
+We invited contributions exploring geography education for the Anthropocene, such as:

 • The place of the Anthropocene in school geography curricula